Nick Langworthy: 2022

-In June 2022, U.S. Representative Chris Jacobs, who was running in New York's 23rd congressional district, announced that he would withdraw from the race and not seek reelection.
-Langworthy subsequently announced his candidacy for the seat, which represents part of Erie County and most of the Southern Tier.
-He won the August 24 Republican primary, defeating Carl Paladino.
+In June 2022, U.S. representative Chris Jacobs, who was running in New York's 23rd congressional district, announced that he would withdraw from the race and not seek reelection.
+Langworthy subsequently announced his candidacy for the seat, which represents portions of the Buffalo suburbs and most of the Southern Tier.
+His home in Pendleton, near Niagara Falls, had been in the 27th district before most of its territory was merged with the 23rd in redistricting.
+Jacobs had previously represented the 27th, and initially sought to follow most of his constituents into the 23rd before pulling out of the race.

+Langworthy won the August 24 Republican primary—the real contest in this heavily Republican district—defeating Carl Paladino.
+While Paladino dominated the Buffalo suburbs, Langworthy swamped him in the Southern Tier.
 In the general election, Langworthy defeated Democratic nominee Max Della Pia.